fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 **Q:**

-- *Like a lot of other sharing-economy products out there, Airbnb has two sides: a host-facing side and a renter-facing side.*
+*Like a lot of other sharing-economy products out there, Airbnb has two sides:*

+- A host-facing side and a renter-facing side.*
 - *Are we designing both of these sides or just one of them?*

 **A:**